 Delhi Pradesh Registered Medical Practitioners v.
 Director of Health, Delhi Admn.
-Services was a Petition filed against the decision of the Indian Medicine Central Council constituted under the Indian Medical Central Council Act, 1970 denying recognition to the degree in Indian medicine awarded by Hindi Sahitya Sammelan after 1967.
-Appellants' case was that: 1.
-The Institution in question was very old and reputed, and on the basis of degrees awarded by it large number of practitioners in the discipline of Ayurveda had been registered in various States including Delhi and have been successfully practicing in the discipline of Ayurveda.
-2. In the absence of proper medical facilities available to a large number of poorer sections of society, the ban on practitioners who were providing medical services to the needward means of the sections.
+Services6 was a Petition filed against the decision of the Indian Medicine Central Council constituted under the Indian Medical Central Council Act, 1970 denying recognition to the degree in Indian medicine awarded by Hindi Sahitya Sammelan after 1967.
+Appellants' case was that:

-- to the needy and poor people was wholly unjustified.
+- 1. The Institution in question was very old and reputed, and on the basis of degrees awarded by it large number of practitioners in the discipline of Ayurveda had been registered in various States including Delhi and have been successfully practicing in the discipline of Ayurveda. - 2.
+In the absence of proper medical facilities available to a large number of poorer sections of society, the ban on practitioners who were providing medical services to the needy and poor people was wholly unjustified.